Only Castles Burning (Don’t Let It Bring You Down)

 This initial phase is characterized by rapid growth and resource acquisition, where a system expands and utilizes available resources.

-Picture a forest flourishing - an explosion of vegetation growth, bringing the animals and insects, the perfect amount of sunlight, water, wind and rain fuels expansion and rich diversity.
+Picture a forest flourishing - an explosion of vegetation growth, bringing the animals and insects, the perfect amount of sunlight, water, wind and rain combine to fuel expansion and rich diversity.

 Conservation (K):